 Your age can play an important role in the look and feel of your hair, especially as you start to get older.

-On the other hand, most men will start to notice their hair beginning to thin—85% of men will have significantly thinner hair by the time they turn 50 .
+On the other hand, most men will start to notice their hair thinning as they age.
+It is estimated that 85% of men will have significantly thinner hair by the time they turn 50 .

 If members of your family have experienced hair loss, the chance of you experiencing the same is much greater.
 This is known as hereditary hair loss.

-Hair loss genes aren’t just passed down from your mother’s side of the family; you can just as easily get it from your father’s side.
+Hair loss genes aren’t just passed down from your mother’s side of the family.
+Studies have shown that you can just as easily get genetic hair loss conditions like female or male pattern hair loss from your father’s side as well.

 Your genes influence your sensitivity to hormones that impact hair growth, such as dihydrotestosterone (DHT).
 So your genes play a crucial role in whether you will go bald at some point in your life.

-You may feel like your hair is taking a long time to grow.
-But sometimes it’s just an illusion that your hair isn’t growing.
-If your hair is dry or brittle due to too much heat styling, it can look like your hair isn’t growing when, in fact, the damaged ends are breaking off.
+You may feel like your hair is taking a long time to generate new hair growth.
+However, that doesn’t mean that your hair isn’t growing.
+If your hair is dry or brittle due to too much heat styling, it can look like your hair isn’t growing when, in fact, the damaged ends are just breaking off.

 Getting a haircut removes these damaged ends, giving you thicker, healthier-looking hair.
-While a haircut obviously won’t make your hair look longer, getting a regular chop will keep it looking healthy and shiny as it grows.
+While a haircut obviously won’t make your hair look longer, adding a regular chop to your hair care routine will keep it looking healthy and shiny as it grows.

 Telogen effluvium is usually temporary.
 If you address the underlying cause, your hair should start to regrow as normal.